Go Back Up

 Why is healthcare consumerism a good thing?

-Some examples of these changes that address consumer behavior include introducing hospital reviews, telehealth, and other remote healthcare choices.
+Recent changes that address consumer behavior include introducing hospital reviews, telehealth, and other remote healthcare choices.
 There's also an online library of health information from healthcare organizations and hospitals.
 This need for increased transparency has even resulted in Congress passing new legislation: the No Surprises Act.

 The No Surprises Act, which took effect on January 1, 2022, helps to protect Americans from surprise medical bills at out-of-network hospitals or other providers.
 This helps to reduce out-of-pocket costs and medical debt in the U.S.